 For Three-finger and Four-finger gestures

-you can use 3 and 4 finger gestures for multitasking.
+You can use 3 and 4 finger gestures to multitask.
 For example,

-- Swipe with three fingers up on the screen to show all open windows.
+- Swipe the screen with three fingers up to show all the open windows.

 - Swipe with three fingers down on the screen to show the desktop.